zhaixiaojuan/pmdk/doc/libpmem/libpmem.7.md

 and causing the specified address to be used as a hint about where to place the mapping.

+>NOTE:
+On Debian/Ubuntu systems, this extra debug version of the library is shipped in the respective **-debug** Debian package and placed in the **/usr/lib/$ARCH/pmdk_dbg/** directory.

 # DEBUGGING AND ERROR HANDLING #